Street Fighter: The Movie

 Saturn / PS1

-Characters Guile, Ryu, Ken Masters, Chun-Li, Cammy White, Zangief, E. Honda, Balrog, Vega, Sagat, M. Bison, Akuma, Dee Jay, Blanka, Blade, Arkane, F7, Khyber, Captain Sawada
+Characters Ryu, Ken Masters, Guile, Chun-Li, Cammy White, Zangief, Edmond Honda, Balrog, Vega, Sagat, M. Bison, Akuma, Dee Jay, Blanka, Blade, Arkane, F7, Khyber, Captain Sawada

 Featured Video:

-Related Games: Street Fighter, Street Fighter II: The World Warrior, Street Fighter Alpha, Street Fighter Alpha 2, Street Fighter III: New Generation, Mortal Kombat, Mortal Kombat 2, Mortal Kombat 3, Killer Instinct, Killer Instinct 2, Darkstalkers 2, Primal Rage, Final Fight: Revenge
+Related Games: Street Fighter, Street Fighter II: The World Warrior, Street Fighter Alpha, Street Fighter Alpha 2, Street Fighter III: New Generation, Mortal Kombat, Mortal Kombat 2, Mortal Kombat 3, Mortal Kombat 3 Ultimate, Killer Instinct, Killer Instinct 2, Night Warriors: Darkstalkers' Revenge, Primal Rage, Final Fight: Revenge, Saturday Night Slam Masters

 Gameplay Engine 1.0 / 10